MicrosoftDocs/azure-dev-docs/articles/java/sdk/identity-azure-hosted-auth.md

 * [Default Azure credential](#default-azure-credential)
 * [Managed Identity credential](#managed-identity-credential)

-For troubleshooting authentication issues related to Azure hosted applications, see [Troubleshoot Azure-hosted applications authentication](troubleshooting-authentication-azure-hosted.md).
+For troubleshooting authentication issues related to Azure-hosted applications, see [Troubleshoot Azure-hosted application authentication](troubleshooting-authentication-azure-hosted.md).

 ## Default Azure credential

-`DefaultAzureCredential` is appropriate for most scenarios where the application ultimately runs in the Azure Cloud. `DefaultAzureCredential` combines credentials that are commonly used to authenticate when deployed, with credentials that are used to authenticate in a development environment. `DefaultAzureCredential` attempts to authenticate via the following mechanisms in order.
+`DefaultAzureCredential` is appropriate for most scenarios where the application ultimately runs in the Azure Cloud. `DefaultAzureCredential` combines credentials that are commonly used to authenticate when deployed, with credentials that are used to authenticate in a development environment. `DefaultAzureCredential` attempts to authenticate via the following mechanisms in order:

 ![DefaultAzureCredential authentication flow](./media/defaultazurecredential.svg)